OLaabudahi/MobileApplicationDevelopment-2-/README.md

 2-Open the project in Android Studio.

-3-Connect the app to Firebase by adding your Firebase configuration file to the project.
+3- Connect the application to the room database by adding the room database configuration file to the project.

 4-Build and run the app on an Android device or emulator.